 His son then showed us a shortcut through the jungle to get to White Beach; it’s about another 20 minutes walk if you follow the road.
 White Beach has a small resort and is quite popular with day-trippers.
 The sand is pure white, the water has a gentle drop off and is perfect for swimming and you can also relax while having a few cold San Miguel’s and some lunch from the restaurant.
 They also offer boat rides back if you aren’t up for the hike back to town.

-There are other amazing beached located to the north of Port Barton as well, Pamuwayan, But But and Nao Nao Beach (link to all the beaches) these beaches are also accessible by foot but we hired a boat and driver for the day.
+There are other amazing beaches located to the north of Port Barton as well – Pamuwayan, But But and Nao Nao Beach.
+These beaches are also accessible by foot but we hired a boat and driver for the day.
 Stopping off at each beach was really beautiful; each of them different from the other but by far Nao Nao was the most spectacular.
 Golden sands covered in tiny hermit crabs and some of the nicest turquoise water we has swam in on the whole trip.
 Cruising back to port Barton past all of the islands and isolated sand bars we realised just how special this unspoilt part of Palawan really is.

 On our final day in paradise we decided to tackle the mountain and trek up to Papuwayan Falls.
 Located about an hours walk out of town along a small dirt road that cuts through the verdant jungle, you’ll pass a small village along the way with cute kids selling coconuts.
 The walk here is almost as good as the waterfalls themselves.